zesterer/euc/README.md

 `euc` is also more than fast enough for soft real-time applications such as UI rendering, particularly for state-driven UIs that only update when events occur.
-In addition, tricky rendering problems like font rasterization become much simpler to solver on the CPU.
+In addition, tricky rendering problems like font rasterization become much simpler to solve on the CPU.

 ### Embedded